chlebik/chlebik/README.md

 - 🌱 I’m currently learning **low-level programming and concepts**
 - 💬 Ask me about **everything I could be of help.
 I'll try!**
 - ⚡ Fun fact: **Chlebik** means *small bread* in Polish.
-- 📫 How to reach me: just see social section of **http://baremetaldev.com**
+- 📫 How to reach me: just see social section of **http://baremetaldev.com** or checkout the links on the left.